polvallsortiz/ArduinoProjects/README.md

 # ArduinoProjects
-A repository for Arduino Projects
+A repository for Arduino Projects by Pol Valls Ortiz (UPC-BarcelonaTech Computer Engineering Student) Barcelona